RUSSIA: Rosfinmonitoring List violates presumption of innocence

-- the General Prosecutor's Office, regional prosecutors' offices, and military and other specialist prosecutors' offices – with regard to: the liquidation of organisations ruled "terrorist" or "extremist"; - the conviction of an individual under the relevant terrorism- and extremism-related Articles of the Criminal Code, including Articles 282.2 and 282.3; the conviction of an individual in an administrative case initiated by the prosecutor; or a decision to suspend an organisation's activities, if taken by the prosecutor;
+- the General Prosecutor's Office, regional prosecutors' offices, and military and other specialist prosecutors' offices – with regard to: the liquidation of organisations ruled terrorist or "extremist"; - the conviction of an individual under the relevant terrorism- and "extremism"-related Criminal Code articles, including Articles 282.2 and 282.3; the conviction of an individual in an administrative case initiated by the prosecutor; or a decision to suspend an organisation's activities, if taken by the prosecutor;

-- Investigative Committee bodies – with regard to naming an individual as a suspect or charging an individual under the relevant terrorism- and extremism-related Articles of the Criminal Code, including Articles 282.2 and 282.3;
+- Investigative Committee bodies – with regard to naming an individual as a suspect or charging an individual under the relevant terrorism- and "extremism"-related Criminal Code articles, including Articles 282.2 and 282.3;

-- the FSB security service – with regard to: the conviction of an individual in an administrative case initiated by the FSB; or naming an individual as a suspect or charging an individual under relevant terrorism and extremism Articles of the Criminal Code, including Articles 282.2 and 282.3;
+- the FSB security service – with regard to: the conviction of an individual in an administrative case initiated by the FSB; or naming an individual as a suspect or charging an individual under relevant terrorism and "extremism" Criminal Code articles, including Articles 282.2 and 282.3;

-- the federal Interior Ministry and its regional subdivisions – with regard to naming an individual as a suspect or charging an individual under relevant terrorism and extremism Articles of the Criminal Code.
+- the federal Interior Ministry and its regional subdivisions – with regard to naming an individual as a suspect or charging an individual under relevant terrorism and "extremism" Criminal Code articles.

 Jehovah's Witnesses and Muslims who read Nursi's works may therefore be added to the Rosfinmonitoring List at the request of the Investigative Committee, police, or FSB security service during their investigations and trials, or – if convicted – by prosecutors once the guilty verdict enters legal force.

 It does not appear to be compulsory for investigators or prosecutors to have a person's name included in the List – nor do there appear to be explicit rules as to when a request to Rosfinmonitoring should be made.
-Among Jehovah's Witnesses and Nursi readers are those who have been placed on the List immediately upon being named suspects in a criminal case, others who have not been added until after conviction, and a few who have never been added.
+Among Jehovah's Witnesses and Muslims who met with others to sutudy Nursi's works are those who have been placed on the List immediately upon being named suspects in a criminal case, others who have not been added until after conviction, and a few who have never been added.

 Forum 18 wrote on 21 September to the General Prosecutor's Office, the federal Investigative Committee, and the Office of the Human Rights Ombudsperson to ask why investigators could have bank accounts blocked without a court order and before issuing any charges.
 Forum 18 received no reply by the end of the working day in Moscow of 29 September.